dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 * CISC code is not denser than RISC code. [@CodeDensityCISCvsRISC]
 * ISA overheads can be effectively mitigated by microarchitecture implementation.
 For example, $\mu$op cache minimizes decoding overheads; instruction cache minimizes code density impact. [@RISCvsCISC2013] [@ChipsAndCheesex86]

 Nevertheless, this doesn't remove the value of architecture-specific optimizations.
-[TODO] Outline what we will be talking about: ISA Extensions, Instruction latencies and throughput, Microarchitecture-specific issues.
+In this section, we will discuss how to optimize for a particular platform.
+We will cover ISA extensions, instruction latencies and throughput, and discuss some common microarchitecture-specific issues.

 ### ISA Extensions {.unlisted .unnumbered}

-[TODO]: list the most important ISA extensions

-ISA evolution has been continuous, it has focused on enabling specialization

-Instruction Set Extensions: Familiarize yourself with available SIMD, cryptographic, and other specialized instructions.
+ISA evolution has been continuous, it has focused on accelerating specialized workloads, such as cryptography, AI, multimedia, and others.
+Utilizing ISA extensions often results in lucrative performance improvements.
+Developers keep finding smart ways to leverage these extensions in general-purpose applications.
+So, even if you're outside of one of these highly specialized domains, you might still benefit from using ISA extensions.
+That's why we suggest you to familiarize yourself with the ISA extensions available on your target platform.

 It's not possible to learn about all specific instructions.
 But we suggest you to familiarize yourself with major ISA extensions and their capabilities.
 For example, if you are developing an AI application that uses `fp16` data types, and you target one of the modern ARM processors, make sure that your program's machine code contains corresponding `fp16` ISA extensions.
 If you're developing encyption/decryption software, check if it utilizes crypto extensions of your target ISA.
+And so on.

+Here is a list of some notable x86 ISA extensions:

+* SSE/AVX/AVX2: provide SIMD instructions for floating-point and integer operations.
+* AVX512: extends AVX2 with 512-bit registers and many new instructions.
+* AVX512_FP16/AVX512_BF16: adds support for 16-bit half-precision and `Bfloat16` floating-point values.
+* AES/SHA: provide instructions for AES encryption, decryption, and SHA hashing.
+* BMI/BMI2: provide instructions for bit manipulation.
+* AVX_VNNI/AVX512_VNNI: Vector Neural Network Instructions for accelerating deep learning workloads.
+* AMX: Advanced Matrix Extensions for accelerating matrix multiplication.

-Provide a list of these extensions?
+Here is a list of some notable ARM ISA extensions:

-(e.g. AES, VNNI, AVX512FP16 and AVX512BF16, AMX, ARM fp16, DOT, SVE, SME)
-Use compiler flags that generate code optimized for your target CPU.
-GCC/Clang: -march=native or -march=[architecture] (e.g., -march=skylake)
-Intel Compiler: -xHost or -x[architecture] (e.g., -xCORE-AVX512)
-MSVC: /arch:[architecture] (e.g., /arch:AVX2)
+* asimd: also known as neon, provides SIMD instructions for floating-point and integer operations.
+* aes/sha1/sha2/sha3/sha512/crc32: provide instructions for encryption, hashing, and checksumming.
+* fp16/bf16: provides 16-bit half-precision floating-point instructions.
+* dotprod: support for dot product instructions for accelerating machine learning workloads.
+* sve: enables scalable vector length instructions.
+* sme: Scalable Matrix Extension for accelerating matrix multiplication.

+When compiling your applications, make sure to enable the necessary compiler flags to activate required ISA extensions.
+On GCC and Clang compilers use `-march` option.
+For example, `-march=native` will activate ISA features of your host system, i.e., on which you run the compilation.
+Or you can include specific version of ISA, e.g., `-march=armv8.6-a`.
+On MSVC compiler, use `/arch` option, e.g., `/arch:AVX2`.

+#### CPU dispatch

 These advice are mostly about compute-bound loops

-#### CPU dispatch

 Use compile-time or runtime checks to introduce platform-specific optimizations.
 This technique is called CPU dispatching.
 It allows you to write a single codebase that can be optimized for different microarchitectures.
 For example, you can write a generic implementation of a function and then provide microarchitecture-specific implementations that are used when the target CPU supports certain instructions.
 For example: